Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 digits_grid = get_digits_grid(predictions, digits_occurrence, rotation_angle)
 ```

-This function always returns a "vertically normalized" grid - it always can be compared with a previous grid, regardless of their rotation.
+This function always returns a "vertically normalized" grid - it always can be compared with the previous solution, regardless of their rotation.

-Comparing the current grid with a previous:
+Comparing the current grid with the previous solution:
 ```python
 if self.new_sudoku_solution_may_be_last_solution(digits_grid):
 ```

-If this grid solution can be equal to a previous we don't have to solve the current sudoku at all.
+If a solution of the current grid can be equal to the previous solution we don't have to solve the current sudoku at all.
 ```python
 if self.new_sudoku_solution_may_be_last_solution(digits_grid):
 	self.last_solved_sudoku_rotation = rotation_angle